Monday, July 15, 2024

 “As man now is, God once was, and as God now is, man may become” --Lorenzo Snow.

-“We have not been made gods from the beginning, but at first men, then at length gods but following the only true and steadfast Teacher, the Word of God, our Lord Jesus Christ, who did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself. -- Irenaeus 1
+Irenaeus, an early church father, said nearly the same thing.
+“We have not been made gods from the beginning, but at first men, then at length gods but following the only true and steadfast Teacher, the Word of God, our Lord Jesus Christ, who did, through His transcendent love, become what we are, that He might bring us to be even what He is Himself. - 1

 This is without a doubt one of the most borderline teachings of The Church of Jesus Christ of Latter-Day Saints.
-Not all Latter-day Saints accept the ideas which suggest a regression of divine beings.
-Mormon doctrine on this point is not clear, and mostly speculative.
-It does not play much of a role, one way or the other, in LDS worship or thought.
-I have never heard it taught in church, nor do I recall ever seeing it in church magazines.
-Nevertheless, one can make an appropriate claim that this has been taught in the past, not only in our church, but in the Bible as well.
+Not all Latter-day Saints accept the idea which suggest a regression of divine beings.
+Mormon doctrine on this point can be hazy, both in and out of the church.
+It does not play much of a role, one way or the other in LDS worship or thought.
+Nevertheless, I believe this is an important tenant of our church.
+One can make an appropriate claim that this has been taught in the past, not only in our church, but in the Bible as well.

 There is much in ancient Christian literature to show a belief that man can become God (theosis), however, there is much less available to show that they believed or understood that God was once a man.
 Besides the above quote by Irenaeus, interesting examples are found in the Armenian literature.
 This material shows that at least some Christians may indeed have had a belief that God was once a man.